theurbancoder/react-native-use-share/README.md

 | linkedin  | Opens LinkedIn's website, deep links to the app if installed  |        |
 | copy      | Copies message + url to clipboard                             |        |

-## Dark mode

-The library uses react-native-appearance to enable dark mode.
-It requires some configuration to work, see more at the [expo docs](https://docs.expo.io/versions/latest/sdk/appearance/).

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.